Cannabis Testing Equipment

 At Conquer Scientific we take pride in selling only the highest quality pre-owned cannabis testing equipment and services at affordable prices.
 We understand that setting up or improving your cannabis testing lab is very important, and sourcing the right equipment is the first step you need to take if you want to achieve great quality in your products that is why Conquer Scientific will give you the necessary resources to help you succeed in this growing market.

 We will guide you towards success with our team of experts, providing you with training, method development and establishing quality assurance-quality control (QA/QC) plans along with servicing of the instruments.

-Our Equipment will provide a wide variety of tests applications, such as:
+Our equipment will provide a wide variety of cannabis testing applications like:

 - Potency testing for THC & Cannabinoids

 - Moisture Content

 Benefits of buying our pre-owned cannabis testing equipment:

 - All instruments are tested in our facilities for optimal results.

 - financing options available up to 0% interest.

 - Select from a wide selection of Lab Instruments.